Introduction

 [LMFunction("ScheduleMeeting", "Schedules a meeting with specified details.")]

-public async Task<string> ScheduleMeeting(
+public async Task ScheduleMeeting(

 [Description("The date of the meeting.")]
 DateTime date,